-E.7 All Council employees and third parties/contractors engaged to act in any capacity to manage or supervise a contract must comply with these Rules and each Head of Service must ensure such compliance in the Service for which they are responsible.
+- E.6 Every contract made by or on behalf of the Council must comply with these Rules and the associated detailed guidance on the Knowledge Map. - E.7 All Council employees and third parties/contractors engaged to act in any capacity to manage or supervise a contract must comply with these Rules and each Head of Service must ensure such compliance in the Service for which they are responsible.
 Failure to comply with these Rules or the associated detailed guidance maybe considered a breach of the Officer Code of Conduct and may result in disciplinary action and legal proceedings against the officers or third parties concerned.
 All Council employees and third parties engaged on the Council's behalf must ensure that any conflicts of interest are avoided.
-Any conflict of interest must be declared to appropriate line managers in the Council as defined and in line with the Officer Code of Conduct.

-E.8 Prior to the start of the relevant procurement process where a Chief Officer or his/her designated representative intends to seek an exception to these Rules, as they apply to contracts and tenders, he shall arrange for a Delegated Decision (DD) to be prepared.
+Any conflict of interest must be declared to appropriate line managers in the Council as defined and in line with the Officer Code of Conduct. - E.8 Prior to the start of the relevant procurement process where a Chief Officer or his designated representative intends to seek an exception to these Rules, as they apply to contracts and tenders, he shall arrange for a Delegated Decision (DD) to be prepared.